This article contains affiliate links. If you buy through our links, we may earn a commission at no extra cost to you. Learn more

 Real Flaws Nobody Mentions

 Instant Pot: The “slow cook” mode doesn’t work like a real slow cooker.
 Different heating patterns mean you can’t just convert recipes directly.
 Use pressure cooking instead.
+For alternatives, compare with our best blenders and specialty appliances.

 Slow Cooker: Current Crock-Pot models run hot.
 Users report food boiling on LOW instead of gentle simmering, defeating the entire point.
+Check our best-food-processors for complementary prep tools.

 Bottom Line